feel8-fun/f8studio/api/bindings/README.md

 ## Graph distribution and cross-instance wiring
 - Template vs instance: operator templates live in repo files (e.g., `services/<service>/operators.json`); running instances keep their own dynamic state/ports/scripts in per-instance KV snapshots.
 Frontend publishes graph diffs via commands; services apply at safe points and write back the new graph/version.
 - Cross-instance edges are compiled into half-edges: each end gets its own config; no instance needs full global topology.
-  - State bus: source instance knows its stateOut keys and which remote nodes subscribe; on state change it emits `state.<instanceId>.set` (k,v,rev) to its fanout subject.
-Targets subscribe and apply to their stateIn.
+- State: source instance writes to its KV bucket; cross-instance wiring carries bucket/key so targets watch the same KV entry and apply to their stateIn.
 - Data bus: compiler allocates a unique subject per cross-edge (e.g., `f8.bus.<edgeId>`); source publishes to it, targets subscribe.
 - ServiceHostBase provides state fanout and data bus plumbing based on declared ports.
 Services that expose `inPorts`/`outPorts` (or operator-level ports) get the wiring; services that do not declare ports incur no extra overhead.
 Subjects and permissions come from the compiled half-edge config delivered with each subgraph.
 - Operator-to-external links: editor can draw links directly from operator ports; the compiler auto-promotes these across container boundaries by synthesizing container ports and half-edges, so runtime still deploys per-instance wiring without exposing internal nodes globally.
 - Cross-instance data edges carry a rate-mismatch strategy (per-link config): high→low fps can use `latest` or `average`, low→high can use `hold`/`repeat` or `interpolate` for numeric data; queues are bounded with drop-old/timeout safeguards.
 Engines enforce the strategy at tick boundaries.